dectan/applied_statistics/README.md

 Summarize and explain your results.

-Project (40%)
-Complete the project in a single notebook called project.ipynb in your repository.
-The same style should be used as detailed above: explanations in MarkDown and code comments, clean code, and regular commits.
-Use plots as appropriate.

-In this project, you will analyze the PlantGrowth R dataset.
-You will find a short description of it on Vicent Arel-Bundock's Rdatasets page.
-The dataset contains two main variables, a treatment group and the weight of plants within those groups.

-Your task is to perform t-tests and ANOVA on this dataset while describing the dataset and explaining your work.
-In doing this you should:

-Download and save the dataset to your repository.

-Describe the data set in your notebook.

-Describe what a t-test is, how it works, and what the assumptions are.

-Perform a t-test to determine whether there is a significant difference between the two treatment groups trt1 and trt2.

-Perform ANOVA to determine whether there is a significant difference between the three treatment groups ctrl, trt1, and trt2.

-Explain why it is more appropriate to apply ANOVA rather than several t-tests when analyzing more than two groups.

 Marking Scheme
 Each component will be graded based on the following four categories.
 Each category carries equal weight.